vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The focus shifted to addressing a core architectural issue regarding project root determination to support multi-project usage correctly.
+The focus shifted from the project root logic (which was updated) to implementing a new advanced editing tool (`edit_file`).

 ## 2. Recent Changes/Decisions